By Anastasiia Popova

 At Oxford, he met his first wife, Patricia Rathbone.
 They announced their engagement on March 19, 1951, and on January 11, 1952, their son Nicholas Rathbone Utechin was born.
 (Nicholas became a renowned expert on Sherlock Holmes and produced many radio programs for the BBC).10

-Between 1964 and 1969, Utechin had research/guest lectureship jobs at several American universities (including the University of Kansas, Indiana University, and Stanford University).12 During his first visit to the United States, Utechin, being adventurous, took a cross-country bus trip.
+Between 1964 and 1969, Utechin had research/guest lectureship jobs at several American universities (including the University of Kansas, Indiana University, and Stanford University).12 During his first visit to the United States, Utechin, being adventurous and curious, took a cross-country bus trip.
 In Arizona, he met a member of a local Native American tribe, who found the Russian engaging and amusing—and, then, invited Utechin to a dinner with the chief and helped him find a bus again the next day.13

 On this same trip, the already divorced Utechin met Marina Pavlovna Tinkoff (Stragus) at Stanford’s Hoover Library.
-She was a librarian there while he was doing research.
+She was the reference librarian there while he was doing research.
 Marina Pavlovna was a Russian émigré (her father was an official with White Russian leader Admiral Alexander Kolchak) who came to the United States to study library science at Mills College in Oakland, California.
 They soon married.
 Tinkoff had a teenage daughter at the time, Tatiana, who was the child of Tinkoff’s first marriage with Alexander Alexandrovich Tinkoff.14

 Utechin at Penn State: His Teaching Style